iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 We also use "emoji" symbols sparingly for visibility on certain notes.
 Mainly:

-- 📖 (or 👨‍💻) For notes that link to related docs
+- 📖 For notes that link to other related documentation
 - ⚠️ Important warnings or disclaimers related to advanced DVC usage
 - 💡 Useful notes and tips, often related to external tools and integrations